JuliaLang/PackageCompiler.jl/docs/src/index.md

 ### macOS, Linux

-Having a recently modern `gcc` or `clang` available should be enough to use PackageCompilerX on Linux or macOS.
+Having a decently modern `gcc` or `clang` available should be enough to use PackageCompilerX on Linux or macOS.
 For macOS, using something like `homebrew` and for Linux the system package manager should work fine.

 ### Windows